efrecon/pgbackup/README.md

    `backup.sh`.
 2. Continuous and regular copying of these dumps in a compressed for to a (supposedly) remote directory in order to facilitate offsite backup and recovery in case of disasters.
-This is `offline.sh`.
+This is `offsite.sh`.

 The project is tuned for usage within a Dockerised environment and each tool described below performs only one backup or compression.
 Typical scenarios will